nhinojos/tic-tac-toe/README.md

 ### Criteria
 - Includes a tutorial.
 - User plays against an automated opponent with ranging in difficulties.
-The easiest opponent should be a bot who randomly guesses while the hardest should be impossible to beat.
+The easiest opponent randomly guesses while the hardest should be impossible to beat.
 - The user has agency over piece type, who goes first, optional pre-game tutorial, and bot difficulty.

 ### Method & Results